tensorflow/community/governance/api-reviews.md

    it CPU, GPU, XLA, TPU, etc) and prefer to have at least a plan for writing device-agnostic code
  - should the python layer for this operation support raggedtensor/sparsetensor?

+## Experimental APIs

+Experimental APIs are APIs which have the word 'experimental' somewhere in their name; for example `tf.experimental.foo`, or `tf.foo.experimental.Bar`, or `tf.foo(experimental_bar=True)` or `tf.Foo().experimental_bar()`.

+Experimental APIs are APIs intended to be added to TensorFlow as-is, but which we reserve the right to change in backwards-incompatible ways if we have to.

+No temporary APIs should be added to experimental (i.e. "we just need this until certain bugfix or certain new feature becomes available" is not a valid reason to add an API with experimental in the name.)

+No API with known deficiencies should be added to experimental.
+Experimental APIs should, to the best of our knowledge, not be expected to change in a known way (no argument with a known bad name, etc).

+The same amount of due diligence required for a real API is required for an experimental API: this means tests, benchmarks, documentation, end-to-end examples, etc

+Experimental APIs are not a license to break users.
+This means:
+ 1. we do not remove experimental APIs which are widely used without an effort to help migrate users away
+ 2. experimental APIs are not removed without warning and don't have backwards-incompatible changes made to them without warning (the warning can be a deprecation on version 2.x and removal on 2.x+ 1, but plain removal on 2.x with no notice on 2.x-1 is not ok)

+Small changes which are mentioned in relnotes and have obvious fixes might be made (for example if adding a new argument to a long argument list and we believe there are no pass-by-position users we might allow the new argument to be added to the middle and not the end of the parameter list).

+Large backwards-incompatible changes to experimental APIs still require an `experimental_foo_v2` or similar backwards-compatible evolution plan to avoid breaking users of the existing experimental API.

+No API endpoint should stay in experimental forever.
+If a particular experimental API hasn't had major changes in two minor releases we should remove the experimental annotation from the API name or delete it.
+If we do want to delete it we need to have a deprecation plan that can migrate all users to some other API endpoint or composition of existing APIs.

+When removing the experimental annotation we should, if at all possible, allow escape routes to not break existing code.
+This means toplevel symbols `tf.experimental.foo` and methods like `tf.Class.experimental_foo` should get a deprecation warning on 2.x before deletion on 2.x+1; we should use the doc_controls decorators to not pollute API docs with deprecated "graduated" experimental APIs.
+For experimental function arguments we should consider catching **kwargs to raise the proper warnings for at least one version.